-Pandemic policies This class will be held in-person.
+Plague policies This class will be held in-person.
 Face coverings are required indoors for all students (see TCU's policies below under "Safety," Appendix E, p.
 43).
-If you have been exposed to a COVID-19 positive individual, you must quarantine.
+If you have been exposed to COVID-19, you must quarantine.
 Do not come to class.
 My hope is that we will have a full semester of healthy and safe in-person learning.
 However, if for any reason we cannot meet for class (i.e., COVID-19 exposure in our class or another unforeseeable event), we will have class via Zoom as a temporary measure.
 If we must meet via Zoom, I will send instructions by email and/or post instructions on TCU Online.

-Bear in mind that some students in our class may have underlying conditions or vulnerabilities, so we must all be cautious.
+Bear in mind that some students in our class may be especially vulnerable to COVID-19, so we must all be cautious.
 I ask you to be responsible for your health and well-being and be considerate and respectful of others.